Search: 57 results

 Indeed she repeats her words to herself,

-they would encamp against them and destroy the produce of the land, as far as the neighborhood of Gaza, and leave no sustenance in Israel, and no sheep or ox or ass.
+So they would camp against them and destroy the crops of the land as far as Gaza, and leave no sustenance in Israel as well as no sheep, ox, or donkey.

 But Joash said to all who stood against him, “Would you plead Baal’s case for him?
 Would you save him?
 Whoever pleads his case will be put to death by morning!
 If he is a god, let him plead his own case because someone tore down his altar.”